Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 ## File Types

-Checking the actual file types revealed that that these also did not match their extensions:
+Checking the actual file types revealed that these also did not match their extensions:

 ![File type identification showing disguised components](Images/06_file_type_identification_disguised_components.png)